JoonHyeok-hozy-Kim/ai_paper_study/notes/zero-shot_learning.md

 #### Strategy2) Obtain an actual outlier probability in an unsupervised way.
 * Source)
-  * H. Kriegel, P. Kroger, E. Schubert, and A. Zimek. *LoOP: local Outlier Probabilities.*
+  * H. Kriegel, P. Kroger, E. Schubert, and A. Zimek. *LoOP: Local Outlier Probabilities.*
 * Advantage)
   * We can obtain the conditional class probability using a weighted combination of classifiers for both seen and unseen classes.
   * This method is very conservative in its assignment of novelty and therefore preserves high accuracy for seen classes